Debt bondage in India: Organizations

 Bandhua Mukti Morcha ('Bonded Labour Liberation Front') is an organization whose purpose is to identify and free bonded labourers in India.
 Since 1981, the year Swami Agnivesh created this organization, the Bonded Labour Liberation Front has helped release nearly 180,000 bonded labourers and has initiated rehabilitation efforts to get these individuals back on their feet.
 Additionally, this organization has been active in advocating for a higher minimum wage and more government efforts in ending debt bondage in India.

+Gramin avam Samajik Vikas Sanstha (GSVS) is a non-profit organization registered under the Rajasthan Society Act of 1958.
+Founded in 2001, one of the organization's key missions is to empower marginalized migrant workers through education and advocacy programs.
+GSVS also runs crèche centers where cost-free meals, education, and health checkups are provided to children of migrant and unorganized workers.

 In 1993, the Human Rights Act created the National Human Rights Commission which investigates issues of human rights violations.
 Another organization that works on similar initiatives is the Center for Education and Communication which collaborates with NGOs and is responsible for educating the world about this issue.
 Additionally, the Academy of Development Science created a grain bank to tackle the issue of food scarcity and help Indians stay out of debt.
 Finally, the Indian National Commission on Labour has met numerous times to create more protection for Indian workers, especially those who cannot organize.

 On an international level, in 1948, the Universal Declaration of Human Rights outlawed the practice of debt bondage.
 Similarly, in 1956, the United Nations Supplementary Convention on the Abolition of Slavery officially prohibited this institution.
 Additionally, more recently, the Dalit Freedom Network, a British NGO, has brought many children out of debt bondage and has worked to end Dalit slavery.
 Organizations such as the UNRISD recommend more state involvement and collaboration between the government and businesses to solve issues of poverty.
 Anti-Slavery International is involved in relieving thousands of Indian brick kiln and agricultural workers from debt bondage in Chhattisgarh, Punjab, and Uttar Pradesh.
 They also work with community groups and organize legal efforts to free Indians from slavery.